andreariba/Portfolio_app/README.md

 ## The portfolio

 The portfolio is specified by the yaml file (portfolio.yml).
-That contains information about the tickers (YAHOO format), the amount owned, the currency of the assets and type they belong to.
+It contains information about the tickers (YAHOO format), the amount owned, the currency of the assets and the type they belong to, needed to define an allocation.

 To start the dashboard app run